Darren Jonusas

 HISTORY CHANNEL: AMERICA: THE STORY OF US

-The extraordinary story of how America was invented, looking at the crucial moments when technology overcame the environment, directed by Dan Clifton.
-History Channel.
-Primetime Emmy award and 6 nominations.
+How America was invented, looking at the crucial moments when technology overcame the environment, directed by Dan Clifton.
+Primetime Emmy award & 6 nominations.

 BBC2: SEVEN INDUSTRIAL WONDERS - THE GREAT SHIP

-1 of 7 x 50' drama/doc series, I.K.
-Brunel's greatest challenge, director Chris Spencer.
-Short-listed for six BAFTAs, including Best Editing, and nominated for Best Documentary Series.
-Also nominated for two Grierson and an RTS award.
+1 of 7 x 50' drama/doc series, Brunel's greatest challenge.
+Director Chris Spencer.
+Short-listed for six BAFTAs, including Best Editing, & nominated for Best Documentary Series.
+Also nominated for two Grierson and RTS award.

 BBC2: EDGE OF LIFE

 3 x 50' observational doc series, medical ethical dilemmas, producers Page Shepherd, Sophie Robinson & James van der Pool.
-Shortlisted for Best Editing BAFTA and nominated for a Grierson Award.
+Shortlisted for Best Editing BAFTA nominated for Grierson.

 BBC2: THE SIX BILLION DOLLAR EXPERIMENT